frederic-perez/AmE-dictionary/data/idioms.md

 __done and dusted__ (mainly BRITISH)
 __doofus__ _slang_ One who is stupid or foolish.
 __doom and gloom__ :five: (A situation) characterized by negativity or futility.
 A general feeling of pessimism or despondency.
 This expression, sometimes found as _gloom and doom_, was particularly pertinent to fears about a nuclear holocaust during the cold war period of the 1950s and 1960s.
 It became a catchphrase in the 1968 film _Finian’s Rainbow_.
 (A situation) characterized by negativity or futility.
 A general feeling of having lost all hope and of pessimism (= expecting things to go badly). _The situation isn’t all doom and gloom—there are still plenty of good schools that did accept you!_
+__doomscrolling__ (informal, neologism) The practice of continually reading Internet news about catastrophic events. _Syn_ doomsurfing
 __doormat__ :two::hammer:
 __dopey__ __1__ Stupid or silly. _I can’t ask that dopey kid to the prom!_ _A dopey idea._
 __dorky__ Describing someone or something that is socially awkward, nerdy, or stupid.